Alemi7523/Alemi7523.github.io/index.md

 Advance to the north for a scene.
 Choice doesn’t matter.
 There is some extra dialogue if you met Aelita briefly on Route 7.

-We need to get an Elevator Pass to reach the Pupper Master, but we don’t have it.
+We need to get an Elevator Pass to reach the Puppet Master, but we don’t have it.
 Go to the left and follow the only way.

 You will be seen by a trainer.
 Winning will earn you 500 Puppet Coins and 20 of reputation.
-Not that the field here is the Chess Board.
+Note that the field here is the Chess Board.

 Continue north for a scene, dialogue change depending on the New Game section being completed or not.

-We need a million Pupper Coins to open the chest with the Elevator Pass.
+We need a million Puppet Coins to open the chest with the Elevator Pass.
 It sounds hard, but it is very easy if you completed the New Game section.